-DDA maintains an EXCEL spreadsheet of all clinicians working for certified, Medicaid Providers (enrolled by DHCF and info kept in MMIS) who provide therapies to waiver enrollees.
+DDA maintains information within our internal case management system of all clinicians working for certified, Medicaid Providers (enrolled by DHCF and info kept in MMIS) who provide therapies to waiver enrollees.
 The spreadsheet contains the clinician therapy they are licensed to provide, the date of their licenses issuance and the expiration.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)